Kwispy9/kwispy9.github.io/README.md

-# cookie's website
+# cookie's website — source code
-This is a site for all my projects and things.
-Each project has their own licenses and rules for using them.
+This is the source code for cookie's website—a personal site for cookie and his projects.
-**Please enjoy**
+This source code is here to show and share the code making the site work.
+This is not cookie's site (though you can still preview it at https://kwispy9.github.io/templates ).